0xslipk/fastify-objectionjs/README.md

 module.exports = User
 ```

-Add the knex config and objectionjs model to the project with `register`
+Add the knex config and objectionjs models to the project with `register`

 ```js
 const fastify = require('fastify')()